shadow/shadow.github.io/design/index.md

 What is Scallion?
 -----------------

-Scallion is a Shadow plug-in for simulating the [Tor][tor]{: target="_blank"}  anonymity network.
-Scallion integrates Tor into Shadow by wrapping the [Tor source code][torsource]{: target="_blank"}  with the necessary hooks that allow it to communicate with the Shadow simulator, thereby leveraging Shadow's unique functionality to allow rapid prototyping and experimentation of Tor.
+Scallion is a Shadow plug-in for simulating the [Tor][tor]  anonymity network.
+Scallion integrates Tor into Shadow by wrapping the [Tor source code][torsource]  with the necessary hooks that allow it to communicate with the Shadow simulator, thereby leveraging Shadow's unique functionality to allow rapid prototyping and experimentation of Tor.
 Scallion also contains scripts that assist in analyzing results, generating Tor topologies, and running experiments using the generated topologies.

 Visit [the Scallion wiki page][wiki-scallion] for more information on the Tor plug-in and its memory requirements.